Brighton and Hove – St Nicolas, Portslade

 The nave is probably mid-C12 and the south aisle late C12.
 The chancel and tower are C13 – the latter was heightened in the C15.
 The north aisle and chapel are C19.

-Portslade now covers the area between West Hove and Shoreham.
-The mediaeval village was sited inland and thus above sea level.
+Portslade consists today of the coastal area between West Hove and Shoreham, but the mediaeval village was sited well inland and thus above sea level.
 A few cottages and a green remain near St Nicolas and a ruined manor, which two round-headed windows show to be C12.
 In the C19 the mouth of the Adur shifted to the east and Shoreham harbour expanded into the area, with factories and, formerly, Brighton power station.
 As the area developed three other churches were built First, in 1863 was at Portslade by Sea and then in 1880 St Peter, Fishersgate in the western part of the area, which is actually in West Sussex.
-Finally there is the Good Shepherd, Mile Oak, which originated in 1936 as a ‘tin tabernacle’ in an area inceasingly built up on the higher parts of the Downs to accommodate those working in Brighton and Hove.
+Finally there is the Good Shepherd, Mile Oak, which originated in 1936 as a ‘tin tabernacle’ in an area on the higher parts of the Downs increasingly built up to accommodate those working in Brighton and Hove.
 A permanent church was opened in 1967 and it became a separate parish in 1994.

 West of the south porch is a single C14 trefoil-headed lancet and Sir Stephen Glynne in 1825 (SNQ 16 (Nov 1963) p60) noted a C14 north window and some C15 ones, which may be contemporary with the top stage of the tower, previously no higher than the nave roof.
 The new stage has closely set and knapped flintwork, with single trefoiled bell-openings, battlements and a low cap.
 The latest work was probably the early C16 nave roof, with tiebeams and crownposts with four-way braces.